BIAOXYZ/myNotes/programming_notes/computer_science_topics/Database/concretedb/pg/pg组件/并发控制/pg锁/articles/article1.md

 # 1

 Postgres Locks — A Deep Dive https://medium.com/@hnasr/postgres-locks-a-deep-dive-9fc158a5641c || https://web.archive.org/web/20241115114426/https://medium.com/@hnasr/postgres-locks-a-deep-dive-9fc158a5641c
+- > **Table Locks 表锁**
+- > **Row Locks 行锁**
+  * > Worth noting that INSERTed tuples don’t require row locks in postgres because they are only visible to the transaction that creates them.
+One reason probably why Postgres doesn’t support read uncommitted isolation level. 值得注意的是，***`INSERT` 元组不需要 postgres 中的行锁，因为它们仅对创建它们的事务可见***。 Postgres 不支持读未提交隔离级别的原因之一可能是。

 Postgresql源码（69）常规锁细节分析 https://blog.csdn.net/jackgo73/article/details/126260915

 ~~PostgreSQL中的锁 https://mp.weixin.qq.com/s/JCKKM8vDkBlq0-PlPqfh7Q || https://pigsty.cc/zh/blog/dev/pg-lock/~~  【//已转移】

 ~~PostgreSQL技术内幕12：PostgreSQL事务原理解析-锁管理 https://mp.weixin.qq.com/s/qvMRW4fiwZaiLuasUK3ktg~~  【//已转移】

+PostgreSQL locking, part 3: lightweight locks https://www.percona.com/blog/postgresql-locking-part-3-lightweight-locks/
+- > Potential heavy contention places
+  * > `WALInsertLock`: protects WAL buffers.
+You can increase the number of wal buffers to get a slight improvement.
+Incidentally, `synchronous_commit=off` increases pressure on the lock even more, but it’s not a bad thing. `full_page_writes=off` reduces contention, but it’s generally not recommended.
+  * > `WALWriteLock`: accrued by PostgreSQL processes while WAL records are flushed to disk or during a WAL segments switch. `synchronous_commit=off` removes the wait for disk flush, `full_page_writes=off` reduces the amount of data to flush.
+  * > `LockMgrLock`: appears in top waits during a read-only workload.
+It latches relations regardless of its size.
+It’s not a single lock, but at least 16 partitions.
+Thus it’s important to use multiple tables during benchmarks and avoid single table anti-pattern in production.
+  * > `ProcArrayLock`: Protects the ProcArray structure.
+Before PostgreSQL 9.0, every transaction acquired this lock exclusively before commit.
+  * > `CLogControlLock`: protects CLogControl structure, if it shows on the top of pg_stat_activity, you should check the location of $PGDATA/pg_clog—it should be on a buffered file system.
+  * > `SInvalidReadLock`: protects sinval array.
+Readers using shared lock.
+SICleanupQueue, and other array-wide updates, requires an exclusive lock.
+It shows at the top of the pg_stat_activity when the shared buffer pool is under stress.
+Using a higher number of shared_buffers helps to reduce contention.
+  * > `BufMappingLocks`: protects regions of buffers.
+Sets 128 regions (16 before 9.5) of buffers to handle the whole buffer cache.
+- > **Spinlocks**
+  * > The lowest level for locking is spinlocks.
+Therefore, it’s implemented within CPU-specific instructions.
+PostgreSQL is trying to change an atomic variable value in a loop.
+If the value is changed from zero to one – the process obtained a spinlock.
+If it’s not possible to get a spinlock immediately, the process will increase its wait delay exponentially.
+There is no monitoring on spinlocks and it’s not possible to release all accrued spinlocks at once.
+Due to the single state change, it’s also an exclusive lock.
+In order to simplify the porting of PostgreSQL to exotic CPU and OS variants, PostgreSQL uses OS semaphores for its spinlocks implementation.
+Of course, it’s significantly slower compared to native CPU instructions port.